-Professor Ben-Ze'ev is considered one of the world's leading experts in the study of emotions, and he set up the Interdisciplinary Center for the Study of Emotions at the University.
+Professor Ben-Ze'ev is considered one of the world's leading experts in the study of emotions.
 His research focuses on the philosophy of psychology, and especially the study of emotions.
-Most recently, his research has centered on the impact of time on romantic love.
+Most recently, his research has centered on love and the impact of time on romantic love.